The Potter, Becky Garrity

 The “lively people” series reminds us that togetherness enhances health and happiness.
 In support of each individual vision for a better world, we need to reach out to each other.
 In fact, a better world can only be attained when we rely on each other.
 As Becky draws the figures, the direction and variety of lines create a movement and life of their own.
 She is continually surprised by the subtle variations that suggest different cultures, ages, races and occupations.
 A life of action and interaction emerges from the surface of the vessel reflecting the joy we feel when we are appreciated and encouraged by those around us!

 Becky Garrity makes functional stoneware that is meant for everyday use.
 It is durable and versatile.
 She starts with moist clay and makes everything with her own hands.
 The glazes are mixed from raw materials using recipes shared by potters with years of collective experience.
-Her work is fired to Cone 7 in an electric kiln.
+Her work is fired to Cone 10 in an gas kiln.
 Opening the kiln is always suspenseful and exciting!

 “I seem to have a long-standing relationship with clay and am compelled by it in some way, for some reason.
 Perhaps it is because it is of the earth and/or because it is ancient.
 Clay connects us with all who have come before us and with all who will come after.
 Even after a form is created and fired, it still lives on.
 I am drawn to the wheel and to repeating forms that serve a function, largely related to food.
 Handcrafted lamps and vases add another dimension to everyday enjoyment.